View this document as: a single page | multiple pages.

 1. Automated evidence validation technology SHALL meet the following performance measures:

-• Document false acceptance rate (DFAR) of .10 or less.
-6
+• Document false acceptance rate (DFAR) of 0.1 or less6

-• Document false rejection rate (DFRR) of .10 or less.
-7
+• Document false rejection rate (DFRR) of 0.1 or less7

 2. If a Machine Readable Zone (MRZ) or barcode is present on the evidence, the optical capture and inspection SHALL compare the MRZ data to the printed data on the evidence for consistency.

-4. CSPs SHALL assess the performance of employed optical capture and inspection technologies in conditions that are substantially similar to the operational environment and user base of the system.
+4. CSPs SHALL assess the performance of employed optical capture and inspection technologies in conditions that are substantially similar to the operational environment and the types of evidence presented by the user base of the system.
 These tests SHALL account for all available identity evidence types that the CSPs allow to be validated using optical capture and inspection technology.
-Where subscribers’ documents, PII, or images are used as part of the testing, it SHALL be on a voluntary basis and with subscriber notification and consent.
+If subscribers’ documents, personal information, or images are used as part of the testing, it SHALL be on a voluntary basis and with subscriber notification and consent.

 5. CSPs SHOULD have their evidence validation technology periodically tested by independent entities (e.g., accredited laboratories or research institutions) for their performance characteristics.

-6. CSPs SHALL make the results of their testing available publicly.
+6. CSPs SHALL make the results of their testing publicly available.

 The following requirements apply to CSPs that employ visual inspection of evidence by trained proofing agents or trusted referees for the purposes of determining document authenticity:

-1. Proofing agents and trusted referees SHALL be trained and provided resources to visually inspect all forms of evidence supported by the CSP.
+1. Proofing agents and trusted referees SHALL be trained and provided with the resources to visually inspect all forms of evidence supported by the CSP.
 This training SHALL include:

 • Authentic layouts and topography of evidence types